 On December 21, 2012, we completed the spin-off of two wholly-owned subsidiaries, Residential and AAMC, into separate publicly traded companies (the "Separation of the Residential Asset Businesses").
-Residential's common stock is listed on the New York Stock Exchange's NYSE MKT under the symbol "AAMC."
+Residential's common stock is listed on the New York Stock Exchange under the symbol "RESI," and AAMC's common stock is listed on the New York Stock Exchange's NYSE MKT under the symbol "AAMC."
 On December 24, 2012, we distributed all of the shares of Residential common stock and AAMC common stock to our shareholders of record as of December 17, 2012.
 Residential is focused on acquiring and managing single family rental properties by acquiring sub-performing and non-performing residential mortgage loans as well as single family homes at or following the foreclosure sale throughout the United States.
-AAMC provides asset management and certain corporate governance services to Residential.
-Residential and AAMC are further described in Item 7 of Part II, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+AAMC provides asset management and certain corporate governance services to Residential and AAMC are further described in Item 7 of Part II, "Management's Discussion and Analysis of Financial Condition and Results of Operations."